Exporting capital goods to developing countries can be challenging, especially if financing is difficult for the buyers.

 If your export transaction for capital goods does not fit under our regular Export Credit Insurance, you can still make use of Atradius' export credit insurance and export financing options.
 In this case, a number of additional conditions must be met, in addition to our regular conditions:

-The DGGF is of course available for a selected number of countries.
-Check the list to see if the country you want to export to is partially covered.
+The DGGF is available for a selected number of countries.
+Check the list to see if the country you want to export to is covered.

 Through the DGGF it is also possible to make use of so-called Technical Assistance.
 Technical Assistance provides support prior to your transaction.
 This might include support for the exporter when applying to supply the necessary information, or support for the buyer when this contributes to increasing the development relevance or improving CSR aspects of the transaction.